What is Employee Onboarding and How Can You Onboard New Staff Effectively?

 - Buddy introduction: Assign a mentor and have them introduce themselves to your new hire.
 A mentor’s job is to help guide new employees through the onboarding process, providing guidance and advice.
 This is an important and beneficial task, especially in remote onboarding.
 It’s a great way to make the new environment welcoming and comfortable for newcomers.

 - Equipment preferences: Ask if your new hire has any preferences regarding their work equipment, such as standing desks, a left-handed mouse, or uniform size.
-Knowing this mean you can have the equipment ready for your new recruit’s first day.
+Knowing this means you can have the equipment ready for your new recruit’s first day.

-- Equipment setup: If you’re remote onboarding, it can be helpful to have a session with your new hire before their first day to set up their equipment and technology.
+- Equipment setup: If you’re remote onboarding, it can be helpful to have a session with new hires before their first day to set up their equipment and technology.
 You can send them the necessary laptops, phones, or other devices prior to their first day to help ease that first-day anxiety.

 First day